ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

 4. Generate the record corresponding to the payload from the backend service using the ["Paste JSON as record"](https://wso2.com/ballerina/vscode/docs/references/convert-json-to-records/#via-the-command-palette) VS Code command by providing a sample of the expected JSON payload.

+    The payload from the backend service will be an array of JSON objects, where each JSON object will be similar to the following.

     ```json
     {
         "name": "thomas collins",